 School Meals Information

-We are very lucky with our school meals because we have Mrs Weeks and Mrs Turner who cook our school meals from fresh on The Clinton School site.
+We are very lucky with our school meals because we have Mrs Weeks and Mrs Hunt who cook our school meals from fresh on The Clinton School site.
 The Dolton food is then transported across by Mrs Turner.
 The menu is constantly reviewed and revised by both chiefs with the children's views and opinions taken into account.
 Most children within school choose to have a school meals because they are so delicious, healthy and full of nutrients.
 Some of the food that is used is even grown from our own vegetable patches!

 Free School Meals